cristianrasch/photo_gallery_py/README.md

 `pip install -r requirements.txt`

-2. Install the app locally so that the tests can find the app pkg
+2. Install the app locally so that the Werkzeug dev server and the test runner can find the app pkg

 `pip install -e .`